 Alexander Calder - Living as Art

 Alexander Calder (1898 - 1976) changed the art world by introducing movement into sculpture.
-As a small child he collected scraps of copper wire to make jewelry for his sister's dolls; and by ten he had sculpted a three-dimensional dog and a duck out of sheet brass as gifts for his parents.
-The duck was his first kinetic attempt - it rocked when gently tapped.
+From a family of artists, he began making his own art while still a child, collecting scraps of copper wire to make jewelry for his sister's dolls; and creating three-dimensional metal sculptures, including a dog and a rocking duck for his parents, the duck his first kinetic design.

 Calder said, "Just as one can compose colors, or forms, so one can compose motions.”